ren-code-cloud/CLI-GAME/README.md

 ## Game Mechanics:

 <p>1.
 Exploration: You will explore the enchanted forest, represented as a
 series of cli-based scenarios.
-Use commands such as "w - up," "s - down," "d - right," or "a - left" to navigate through different locations.
+Use commands such as "w - up," "s - down," "d - right," or "a - left" to navigate through different locations. </p>

-2. Hidden Enemies and Items: Be cautious as 40% of the time, you will encounter hidden enemies lurking in the forest.
+<p>2.
+Hidden Enemies and Items: Be cautious as 40% of the time, you will
+encounter hidden enemies lurking in the forest.
 Engage in turn-based combat to defeat them and continue your journey.
-On the other hand, 30% of the time, you might discover valuable items that will aid you in your quest.
+On the other hand, 30% of the time, you might discover valuable items that will aid you in your quest.</p>

-3. Battle System: Battles will follow a turn-based combat system.
-You will have options to attack, defend, or use special abilities during your encounters with enemies.
-Each enemy has unique strengths and weaknesses; choose your strategy wisely.
+<p>3.
+Battle System: Battles will follow a turn-based combat system.
+You
+will have options to attack, defend, or use special abilities during your encounters with enemies.
+Each enemy has unique strengths and weaknesses; choose your strategy wisely.</p>

-4. Spider Enemy: The final confrontation awaits you when you reach the Queen's lair.
-Defeat the powerful spider enemy to save the Queen and complete your quest.
+<p>4.
+Spider Enemy: The final confrontation awaits you when you reach the
+Queen's lair.
+Defeat the powerful spider enemy to save the Queen and complete your quest.</p>

-5. Inventory Management: Manage your inventory effectively as it has limited space.
+<p>5.
+Inventory Management: Manage your inventory effectively as it has
+limited space.
 Decide which items to keep, as some might be crucial for overcoming obstacles later in the game.</p>